 Both of us, whilst not wishing to wear labels – far from it – decided at the time that it would not ever be something we hide away from; sweeping it under the carpet makes it harder for others to whom it will happen.

-Individually we read different things into each and every image from the shoot and yet this is a powerful collaboration.
+Individually we read different things into each of us.
+And, yet this shoot is a powerful collaboration.